Times & Registration:

 - Depending on schedule, private lessons will be available during the clinic with the instructor of your choice.
 It is upon to the student to connect with the instructor during the clinic.

 - Banjo setup will be offered both days; John Boulding on Friday and Warren Yates on Saturday.
 If demand dictates, we will also offer setup on Thursday.
 A setup fee of $35.00 includes all labor.
-Other components such as bridges will be available at market rate...
+Other components such as strings and bridges will be available at market rate...

 (If you think you need a new head, please install one before submitting your banjo.
 It can be adjusted during setup.
 To facilitate setups, please install new strings on your banjo beforehand.
 To ensure time for your setup, schedule beforehand with us.)